algolia/shipjs/README.md

 ### 3. Actual Release

 - Your CI service will be triggered because there is a new commit in `master` branch, which is `chore: releases v1.0.1`.
-- You already have configured your CI to run `shipjs release` on `master` branch.
+- You already have configured your CI to run `shipjs trigger` on `master` branch.
-- `shipjs release` knows the latest commit is for release, so it continues.
+- `shipjs trigger` knows the latest commit is for release, so it continues.
 - Send a slack message to notify the beginning of the release.
 - Run test, build and release it to NPM.
 - `git tag v1.0.1`